 Muenster Cheese’s Path From France To The US

-Cheese explains that French immigrants in the late 1800s who settled in began making Muenster, adapting the French process to create the milder version of the cheese we know and love today.
-While Muenster is delicious on sandwiches, particularly grilled cheeses, it’s also delightful on its own, and Robust Kitchen recommends pairing it with flavorful beers like a porter or black lager.
+Wisconsin Cheese explains that French immigrants in the late 1800s who settled in Wisconsin began making Muenster, adapting the French process to create the milder version of the cheese we know and love today.
+While Muenster is delicious on sandwiches, particularly grilled cheeses, it’s also delightful on its own, and Robust Kitchen recommends pairing it with flavorful beers like a or black lager.

 ..